cmondi151/cmondi151/README.md

 # Introduction
 ---
-Hello - my name is Colin, and I have a passion for data...
 In today’s information-rich society, many organizations have started practicing data-driven decision-making (DDDM).
-This practice will have the most transformative impact on a business, resulting in more intelligent and ethical decision-making.
-My passion for data stems from its ability to turn complicated observations, patterns, and behaviors into meaningful insights; this fascinating, groundbreaking capability plays a key role in building a better future for society as a whole!
-As more and more information becomes available, there will always be an endless improvement regarding how we utilize data to continuously make the right decisions.
+This practice has a more transformative impact on businesses compared to traditional methods; a focus on the underlying data can turn complicated observations, patterns, and behaviors into meaningful insights.
+As more and more information becomes available year over year, there will always be the endless improvement regarding how we utilize data to make positive, ethical decisions.

+My name is Colin and I have a passion for data due to the benefits it can provide us.
+By that I mean data can help us predict the future and potential outcomes of our decisions.
+Understanding this capability can make the world a better place for all of us, and that's why I pursued a carrer in data.

-The purpose of this repository is to display a handful of projects I completed while participating in a 12-week data science bootcamp.
-I hope you enjoy!
+I've provided a handufl of projects I completed while participating in a 12-week data science bootcamp.
+I hope this portrays the power of data so please enjoy!

 # Projects
 ---